Would you like to know more about the various types of knitting needles? Just read on.

 There a number of different types of needles, each suited to a different purpose.

-Most beginners start with single point needles and only need to invest in the other types as they widen their experience and begin to try more advanced knitting techniques like knitting in the round, or aran knitting.
+Most beginners start with single point needles and only need to invest in the other types as they widen their experience and begin to try more advanced knitting techniques like knitting in the round, or Aran knitting.

 Which style do you want to try?